Controlled Sequential Information Fusion with Social Sensors: Structure of Optimal Incentive Policies

 \subsection{\underline{Main Result: (Optimality of Threshold Incentive Policy)}}

 Theorem~\ref{thm:OPRM} below is our first main result.
 It provides a closed form expression for the optimal policy $\mu^*(\pi)$ of the controlled information fusion problem: the optimal policy has threshold structure (as illustrated in Fig.\ref{subfig1:STMT}).
-The choice over a continuum of actions is reduced to a choice between two exactly specified incentive policies. \begin{theorem} Under (A1) and (A2), the optimal incentive policy defined in (\ref{eq:Opt_J}) is given explicitly as: { } Here the threshold state $\pi_s^*(2) \in (0,1)$ depends on the choice of $\phi_s \in (0,1)$ defined in (\ref{eq:cst_es}), and the parameters in the incentive function $\Delta(\eta_{y=2})$ defined in (\ref{eq:Delt}). \end{theorem} The proof is given in the Appendix.
+The choice over a continuum of actions is reduced to a choice between two exactly specified incentive policies.
+The optimal policy is not unique\footnote{See the proof of Theorem~\ref{thm:OPRM}.}.
+There exists a version of the optimal policy having the structure as in Theorem~\ref{thm:OPRM}. \begin{theorem} Under (A1) and (A2), the optimal incentive policy defined in (\ref{eq:Opt_J}) is given explicitly as: { } Here the threshold state $\pi_s^*(2) \in (0,1)$ depends on the choice of $\phi_s \in (0,1)$ defined in (\ref{eq:cst_es}), and the parameters in the incentive function $\Delta(\eta_{y=2})$ defined in (\ref{eq:Delt}). \end{theorem}